CAUT Policy Statement

 - Mechanisms for the appropriate incorporation of Aboriginal content and Indigenous knowledge into campus-wide curricula.
-In order to ensure that such curricular revisions do not result in tokenism, distortion, or cultural appropriation, sufficient library, archival, and other resources shall be made available to enable research and development of new approaches relating to the full diversity of Aboriginal histories, languages, cultures, perspectives, pedagogies, and experiences.
+In order to ensure that such curricular revisions do not result in tokenism, distortion, or cultural appropriation, sufficient library, archival, and other resources should be made available to enable research and development of new approaches relating to the full diversity of Aboriginal histories, languages, cultures, perspectives, pedagogies, and experiences.

 - Maintenance of periodic formal consultations and broad, ongoing, informal communicative relationships between the university or college and interested Aboriginal communities.

-- Assurance that all academic programming, including university or college-sponsored programs focusing on Aboriginal topics or communities both on and off campus, shall be carried out and evaluated by appropriate academic staff.
-In cases where ancillary non-academic programming for Aboriginal students (or touching on topics that clearly relate to Aboriginal persons and communities) is formally offered by a university or college, such programming shall be developed in full and open consultation with academic staff and interested Aboriginal communities.
+- Assurance that all academic programming, including university or college-sponsored programs focusing on Aboriginal topics or communities both on and off campus, should be carried out and evaluated by appropriate academic staff.
+In cases where ancillary non-academic programming for Aboriginal students (or touching on topics that clearly relate to Aboriginal persons and communities) is formally offered by a university or college, such programming should be developed in full and open consultation with academic staff and interested Aboriginal communities.

 - Academic freedom applies to all aspects of these procedures and policies.